Martin13025/CRAWRIX/README.md

 # Commercial Use ⚠

-This project is licensed under the Apache License 2.0 + Commons Clause Restriction.

 ⚠️ This project is provided under Apache 2.0 + Commons Clause.
 Commercial use is strictly prohibited without written permission from the author.